Some links in this post may be affiliate links

 Keep the Rose of China away from cold and hot drafts to avoid sudden changes in the temperature as it can cause leaf and flowerbud drop in addition to reduced growth.

 Tropical Hibiscus is a heavy feeder which requires regular feeding to keep it healthy and blooming.
-To promote flowering and healthy growth, feed the plant with a balanced, water-soluble fertilizer every 2-3 weeks during the growing season or apply a slow-release fertilizer every 8 weeks (early spring to late summer).
+Feed the plant with a balanced, water-soluble fertilizer every 2-3 weeks during the growing season or apply a slow-release fertilizer every 8 weeks (early spring to late summer).

-Do not feed the Chinese Hibiscus in the cold season (winter) as growth is minimal at this time and it can lead to fertilizer burn.
+Do not feed in the cold season (fall and winter) as growth is minimal at this time and it can lead to fertilizer burn; brown leaf tips.

 The best soil for Tropical Hibiscus should be slightly acidic at PH 6.5 to 6.8, rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.